StevenG777/BuildProject-JSON-Graph-Visualizer/README.md

 ### About My Source Code
 - [**Public/**]():
 ### About Building React App
 3. You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 4. To learn React, check out the [React documentation](https://reactjs.org/).

+## My Reflection on This Project
+The JSON Graph Visualizer is a project that I did under the guidance of my project leader Sanjeev Vijayara through the Build Project Program by Open Avenues.
+This is a rewarding experience not only because this web application provides a new perspective on displaying JSON data, but also gives me exposure to using Typescript, React Router, MaterialUI, and building a visualization application.

+The JSON Graph Visualizer has two pages: the Home page and the JSON viewer page.
+The Home contains several components that showcase my understanding on using React